mayanilkaya/mayanilkaya.github.io/README.md

 I found the code for her menu and replaced some of it with what I wanted.

 I changed the previous template for this one.
-I'm assuming this is going to help make it interactive with javascript.
 <body class="transition-enabled">  <div class='page-background-video page-background-video-with-panel'>
 </div>
 <div class="js-responsive-nav">